mggg/VoteKit/paper/paper.md

 references.

 Reform advocates also need to describe voting mechanisms and their likely outcomes effectively to members of their communities.
 The end-to-end pipeline provided by `VoteKit` allows advocates to toggle different system settings and compare expected outcomes.
+For example, in Figure \@ref(fig:WA_comparison), there are six proposed electoral systems for the Washington state legislature:

+0. 49 districts, each electing one Senator and two House members, each by single-seat Instant-Runoff-Voting (IRV);
+1. 16 districts, each electing three Senators and six House members;
+2. 33 districts,
+each electing one Senator and three House members;
+3. 7 districts, each electing seven Senators and subdivided into two House districts, each electing seven House members;
+4. 150 districts, each
+electing one legislator (unicameral); and
+5. 30 districts, each electing five legislators (unicameral).

+Using `VoteKit` one can study the expected outcomes for minority representation under these six systems.

 ![A comparison of a variety of electoral systems and their affect on minority representation in a case study of the Washington state legislature [@washington_leg]. \label{fig:WA_comparison}](./figures/WA_poc_seats_chartsystem_compare_pared.png){width=100%}